Isaac Jogues: Capture by the Haudenosaunee

 In the autumn of 1643, the Mohawk were persuaded to bring the priest with them when they came to Beverwijck to trade.
 Once there, van Curler helped Jogues escape, hiding him in his barn until a deal could be reached.
 The Frenchman boarded a ship to take him downriver.
 Reformed minister Johannes Megapolensis accompanied him to New Amsterdam, where Jogues stayed with the minister while waiting for a ship to take him to France.
 Jogues was the first Catholic priest to visit Manhattan Island.

 Return to France

 Pope Urban VIII considered Jogues a "living martyr" and gave him dispensation to say Mass with his mutilated hand.
 Under Catholic Church law of the time, the Eucharist could not be touched with any fingers but the thumb and forefinger.
-Jogues was unable to follow this law after losing two fingers while in Iroquois captivity, resulting in the requirement for dispensation by the pope.
+Jogues was unable to follow this law after losing two fingers while in Haudenosaunee captivity, resulting in the requirement for dispensation by the pope.
 Jogues visited his mother in Orléans, but was eager to return to the missions.
-Jogues experienced regret over his time in captivity, and a longing for martyrdom that motivated his return to New France in 1644 after only a year and a half in France, first to Quebec, followed by a trip to Wendake.
+Jogues experienced regret over his time in captivity, and a longing for martyrdom that motivated his return to New France in 1644 after a year and a half in France, first to Quebec, followed by a trip to Wendake.